Does your company recognise and survive a real cyber attack?

 In our view, the results of such a measure are most efficient if everything has already been done in advance to optimally protect your IT organisation.
 Red teaming therefore forms a complementary building block.

-Essentially, it is about teaching you and your team what a real attack looks like and Your team so to empowerthis Attack in the best possible way exist.
+Essentially, it's about teaching you and your team what a real attack looks like and Your team so to empowerthis Attack in the best possible way exist.

-What is the difference between a penetration test and red teaming?
+What is the difference between penetration testing and red teaming?

 In contrast, red teaming refers to the simulation of attacks by a hostile or threatening scenario to test a company or organisation's capabilities and procedures in dealing with threats.